-To use the StatExplore node to produce a statistical summary of the input data, complete the following steps:
+To use the StatExplore node to produce a statistical summary of the input data:

 - 1. Select the Explore tab on the Toolbar. - 2.
 Select the StatExplore node icon.
-Drag the node into the Diagram Workspace.

-TIP To determine which node an icon represents, position the mouse pointer over the icon and read the tooltip.
+Drag the node into the Diagram Workspace. - TIP To determine which node an icon represents, position the mouse pointer over the icon and read the tooltip.